DartLazer/WhoIsHomeUI/README.md

 WhoIsHomeUI scans devices on your network using ARP-Scan.
 It keeps track of all hosts, based on MAC Addresses in a database.
 The system registers a device "away from home" when it misses a certain amount of scans.
 The "not home threshold".
 I would recommend leaving this at around 20, since Apple devices tend to disconnect from the network a lot to save battery power.
 Lowering this value will cause a lot of false departures from Apple devices.

+****Update Instructions****
+Unless otherwise stated in the changelog section ### Update Instructions
+ - In the folder containing whoishomeui: "git pull"
+ - Then the following command "docker-compose up -d --build" (if this does not work try adding sudo in front)
+ - That should be it!

 ****Installation Instructions****
   - First install Docker and Docker Compose on your Raspberry Pi (or other similar device) following the link upto and including step 6: https://dev.to/elalemanyo/how-to-install-docker-and-docker-compose-on-raspberry-pi-1mo